smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 </function>
 ```
 ###  Alternative 2
-Creata a new app service `ProprietaryVehicleServiceData` and re-use the app services framework.
+Creata a new app service `ProprietaryVehicleData` (or `PVD` for short) Service and re-use the app services framework.
+And make sure that OEM can publish such service.

 ![ProprietaryVehicleServiceData Flow](../assets/proposals/nnnn_system_request/ProprietaryVehicleService.png)